Last updated on September 3rd, 2021

 “If a man also lie with mankind, as he lieth with a woman, both of them have committed an abomination: they shall surely be put to death.
 Their blood shall be upon them.” — Leviticus 20 v 13.

 According to Old Testament law, Jews were only to put practising homosexuals to death if they were Jews: a Jew was not to be concerned about people of other nations; that was God’s business.
-In the same way, Christians, under New Testament law, are to judge one another within the church, but should not judge those outside the church — although it is necessary to preach the gospel to others outside the Church, and to warn them of the judgment to come.
+If they wished to do something worthy of death under Jewish law, Jews were free to leave and go to live in another country, under its laws, where they could freely do this.
+In the same way, Christians, under New Testament law, excommunication is required for anyone calling themselves a Christian who goes against the Bible.
+Christians are to judge one another within the church, but should not judge those outside the church — although it is necessary to preach the gospel to others outside the Church, and to warn them of the judgment to come.

 Many, including Christians, have suggested that the Bible is outdated and needs to keep up with the times; but, really, we have gone back to the old ways.
-The practice and acceptance of homosexuality is certainly nothing new.
-Soddom and Gomorrah, well-known cities mentioned in the Old Testament, were destroyed by God because of their homosexual practices.
+The practise and acceptance of homosexuality is certainly nothing new.
+Soddom and Gomorrah, well-known cities mentioned in the Old Testament, were destroyed by God because of their homosexual practises.
 Homosexuality and sexual promiscuity was rife in the past; historical research proves as much.
 If God didn’t “keep up with the times” back then he isn’t likely to change now.
+Also, in Greek and Roman times, during the time of Christ, many people openly participated in homosexuality, and even taboo practises that we find unacceptable today.
 Just as homosexuality was condemned by God in the Old Testament it is also in the New Testament:

 “Because that, when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations, and their foolish heart was darkened.
 For this cause God gave them up unto vile affections: for even their women did change the natural use into that which is against nature: And likewise also the men, leaving the natural use of the woman, burned in their lust one toward another; men with men working that which is unseemly, and receiving in themselves that recompence of their error which was meet.” — Romans 1 v 21, 26-27